xolox/sync-dotfiles/README.md

 ## Usage

 To use this script you'll need to create a `~/.sync-dotfiles.conf` file.
-Start with a line `files:` and add the filenames of your dotfiles on the lines below that.
+Start with a line `files:` and add the names of your dotfiles on the lines below that.
+Directories are also allowed and will be included recursively.
 Then add the line `hosts:` and below that line list your hosts (SSH aliases), each followed by a colon and then one of the supported color names.
 Make sure to also add the host `local` with the color you've used in the dotfiles on your local machine (so the script knows which ANSI escape sequences to rewrite).
 As an example here are my [~/.sync-dotfiles.conf](http://github.com/xolox/sync-dotfiles/blob/master/.sync-dotfiles.conf) and [~/.sqliterc](http://github.com/xolox/sync-dotfiles/blob/master/.sqliterc) files:

     $ cat ~/.sync-dotfiles.conf
     files: